Grilling Filet Mignon: A How-to Guide

 Because it is so expensive, you do not want to ruin it and waste your money.
-You want to make sure that you know how to grill a delicious filet mignon and savor this premium cut of meat.
+You want to make sure that you know how to grill a delicious mouthwatering filet mignon steak and savor this premium cut of meat like beef tenderloin.

 The term “filet mignon” is “dainty filet” in French.
 O. Henry used the term for the first time in his book “The Four Million” which was written in 1906.

 The writer used the steak a number of times throughout his book as a symbol of a delicious treat and to create romantic moments.
 To this day, this delectable cut of meat still represents romance, as restaurants frequently serve it as the main course on Valentine’s Day.

 Filet mignon is a cut of meat that is taken from a cow or steer’s tenderloin, which is found on both sides of the spine.
 The tenderloin is extremely tender because of the fact that this muscle group is the least used.